machinecurve/extra_keras_datasets/README.md

 ## How to use this module?
 ### Dependencies
 **Make sure to install TensorFlow!**
-This package makes use of the TensorFlow 2.0+ package and specifically `tensorflow.keras`.
-Therefore, make sure to install TensorFlow - this has to be done yourself as PIP packages cannot distinguish between CPU and GPU versions properly.
+This package makes use of the TensorFlow 2.x package and specifically `tensorflow.keras`.
+Therefore, make sure to install TensorFlow - you can do so in the following way:

 * `pip install tensorflow`
-* `pip install tensorflow-gpu`

 ### Installation procedure
 Installing is really easy, and can be done with [PIP](https://pypi.org/project/extra-keras-datasets/): `pip install extra-keras-datasets`.